 If you’re going with a values committee/team approach, ask yourself the following questions when choosing its members:

-• Is there anyone who knows the employees really well?
+- Is there anyone who knows the employees well?

-Pro tip: Generally, 5 – 8 really well targeted, authentically expressed values give a solid foundation of what is at the heart of an organization.
+Pro tip: Generally, 5 – 8 well-targeted, authentically expressed values give a solid foundation of what is at the heart of an organization.
 Any more, and you’re watering them down or reaching too far.

 6. Discuss Interpretation and Value Statements

-No successful organization simply lists its values in a single word alone (e.g. Integrity, Accountability, or Kindness).
+It would be impossible to list your values with a single word (e.g. Integrity, Accountability, or Kindness).

 While a one-word value might be easier to remember, it is difficult for a single word to become a distinct expression of your unique culture.
 Once your nonprofit has its list of values, set aside time to discuss what each value means to you and to your team and how each one could and should be applied in your everyday work.